symblsng/newubuntuexperience/server/docker/README.md

     curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
     sudo apt-key fingerprint 0EBFCD88

+DO NOT USE!!
     Due to the `focal` version is not released, so we `do not use` the following command:

     sudo add-apt-repository \
         "deb [arch=amd64] https://download.docker.com/linux/ubuntu \
             $(lsb_release -cs) \
             stable"

-use the command instad
+use the command instead

     sudo add-apt-repository \
         "deb [arch=amd64] https://download.docker.com/linux/ubuntu \